Antonio-Cezar/SIMS_Software/README.md

 # Smart Inventory Management System (SIMS)

 A modern, AI-powered inventory management solution for small and medium-sized businesses.
-It provides full visibility into products, stock levels, purchase/sales orders, and automated alerts — with predictive demand forecasting.
+It provides full visibility into products, stock levels, purchase/sales orders, and automated alerts.

 ---